filipdumitrascu/ml_applied/README.md

 Accuracy (Manual Logistic Regression): 0.4777

-Pentru problema clasificării popularității știrilor, a fost implementat un model de regresie logistică multi-clasă, folosind o strategie One-vs-Rest (OvR).
-Aceasta presupune antrenarea câte unui model logistic binar pentru fiecare clasă posibilă, modelând fiecare „vs restul”.
+For the problem of classifying news popularity, a multi-class logistic regression model was implemented using a One-vs-Rest (OvR) strategy.
+This involves training a binary logistic model for each possible class, modeling each "vs the rest."
-Encodare: Atributele categorice au fost prelucrate prin One-Hot Encoding (doar pentru cele cu cardinalitate redusă), folosind ColumnTransformer.
-Atributele numerice au fost păstrate nealterate.
+Encoding: Categorical attributes were processed using One-Hot Encoding (only for those with low cardinality), using ColumnTransformer.
+Numerical attributes were kept unchanged.
-Optimizare:
+Optimization:
-- Algoritm: Gradient Descent standard
+- Algorithm: Standard Gradient Descent
 - Learning rate: 0.1
-- Număr epoci: 3000
+- Number of epochs: 3000
-- Regularizare L2: λ = 0.01
+- L2 regularization: λ = 0.01
-Fiecare model binar din OvR a fost antrenat independent, iar la inferență, scorurile de probabilitate pentru fiecare clasă au fost comparate pentru a alege predicția finală.
+Each binary model in OvR was trained independently, and at inference, the probability scores for each class were compared to choose the final prediction.
-Modelul a obținut o acuratețe globală de 47.7%, semnificativ mai bună decât o clasificare aleatorie, dar cu performanțe neuniforme:
+The model achieved an overall accuracy of 47.7%, significantly better than random classification, but with uneven performance:
-- Clasele „Moderately Popular” și „Slightly Popular” sunt cele mai bine clasificate (recall 72% și 52%)
+- The "Moderately Popular" and "Slightly Popular" classes are the best classified (recall 72% and 52%)
-- Clasele „Popular” și „Viral” sunt adesea confundate cu clasele dominante
+- The "Popular" and "Viral" classes are often confused with the dominant classes
-- Clasa „Unpopular” are precizie și recall aproape 0, sugerând confuzie sistematică cu clasele apropiate
+- The "Unpopular" class has accuracy and recall close to 0, suggesting systematic confusion with nearby classes

-Distribuția rezultatelor sugerează că, deși OvR permite aplicarea regresiei logistice la clasificare multi-clasă, separabilitatea liniară limitată și dezechilibrul între clase afectează puternic performanța.
+The distribution of results suggests that, although OvR allows the application of logistic regression to multi-class classification, limited linear separability and imbalance between classes strongly affect performance.

 #### MLP